pietermonsieurs/leishmania_snsseq/README_2023.md

 * calculate the overlap of each of the four G4Hunter scenarios (threshold 1.56, 1.57, 1.8, 1.85) with the merged ori-prediction files merged_BSF and merged_PCF
     * G4Hunter files stored in /Users/pmonsieurs/programming/leishmania_snsseq/results/g4hunter: Tb427_window25_score1.56_30476hits.bed	Tb427_window25_score1.85_4562hits.bed Tb427_window25_score1.57_13409hits.bed	Tb427_window25_score1.8_6283hits.bed
     * ori files stored in /Users/pmonsieurs/programming/leishmania_snsseq/results/ori/: merged_BSF-b_ORIs_alone_union500_nonoverlap50.extended_2000nt.bed and merged_PCF-b_ORIs_alone_union500_nonoverlap50.extended_2000nt.bed
     * overlap can be calculated using the script [G4Hunter_overlap_bed.sh](G4Hunter_overlap_bed.sh).
-This will give an overlap of the ORI positions and the G4 hunter peaks.
+This will give an overlap of the ORI positions and the G4 hunter peaks, but only the number of overlaps, NO information given on the position.
+To produce information that can be used to make the 'positional plots', see below.
 * calculate the relative proportion of the G4 peaks versus the ORI predictions of Bridlin
+    * use the bedtools algorithm to get the overlap and return the position of overlap: [G4Hunter_position_vs_ori.sh](G4Hunter_position_vs_ori.sh)
+    * do parsing of the output of this overlapping region: [G4Hunter_position_vs_ori_parsing.py](G4Hunter_position_vs_ori_parsing.py)
+    * do plotting of the results in a graph that gives the coverage by G4 hunter peaks relatively versus the ORI position (ORI = position 0)
+* repeat with randomly shuffled ORI positions:
     * extend the shuffled / random positions of Bridlin using [G4Hunter_extend_ori.py](G4Hunter_extend_ori.py)
     * use the bedtools algorithm to get the overlap and return the position of overlap: [G4Hunter_position_vs_ori.sh](G4Hunter_position_vs_ori.sh)
+    * do the parsing of the random file: [G4Hunter_position_vs_ori_parsing.py](G4Hunter_position_vs_ori_parsing.py)